theoperatore/AssocArray/README.md

 Because I made this to see if I could (and because I thought it would be cool) feel free to go wild.

-TODO
-====

-- Add Functionality to integrate AssocArrays with hashmaps.